Vehicles of Faith: G1-Monads

 G14: Participate

-Here, faith is applied to the social element.
+Here, faith is applied to the social context.

 Function in instilling hope: To join and cooperate with others who are involved.

-Participating often activates a self-conscious withdrawal.
-If so, it can be assisted by active recognition and inclusion, as well as honest dialogue, evidence and encouragement.
+Participating can be assisted by active recognition and inclusion, as well as honest dialogue, evidence and encouragement.

-Willingness weakens if there are serious conflicts of interest.
+Willingness weakens if there are conflicts of interest.

 Destructiveness: Participation that is aloof and disconnected.